Geoff Peddle

 Geoffrey Curtis Ralph Peddle (1 January 1963 – 8 October 2020) was the bishop of the Diocese of Eastern Newfoundland and Labrador from 2014 to 2020.

 Early life and family

 Peddle was born in Bonavista and grew up in Trinity, Lethbridge and Whitbourne.
 He held a BA and an MA degree from Memorial University, an M.Div. degree from Queen’s College, and a Ph.D. degree from Cardiff University.
 He and his wife, Kathy, made their home in Mount Pearl near St. John's.
-They have two sons: Adam and Benjamin.
-He was the brother of the former Chaplain General of Canada, The Venerable Brigadier General (Ret.)
-Dr. Gerald Peddle, OMM.
-CD.
-BA.
-LTh.
-BD.
-DD.
+They have two sons.
+He was the brother of the former Chaplain General of Canada, Brigadier General (Ret.)
+Gerald Peddle.